Causal Inference in Recommender Systems: A Survey and Future Directions: Why Causal Inference is Needed for Recommender Systems

 \subsubsection{The necessity of causal inference for data denoising}

 Many previous works have experimentally demonstrated the severity of data noise and its negative effects on recommender systems.
-Cosley \textit{et al.}~\cite{cosley2003seeing} shows that only 60\% of users will keep their rating to the same movie when they are asked to re-rate for it.
+Cosley \textit{et al.}~\cite{cosley2003seeing} showed that only 60\% of users will keep their rating to the same movie when they are asked to re-rate for it.
 Further experiments show that statistically significant MAE differences arise when exploiting CF models on the original rating data and new rating data.
-Amatriain \textit{et al.}~\cite{amatriain2009like} shows that the recommendation performance will be significantly affected under noisy data compared to the noiseless data, with a difference of RMSE of about 40\%.
-Wang \textit{et al.}~\cite{wang2021denoising} found through experiments on two representative datasets the performance of recommender system trained by noisy data get performance drop of 9.56\%-21.81\% \wrt Recall@20 and drop of 3.92\%-8.81\% \wrt NDCG@20, compared with the recommender system trained over cleaned data.
-Although existing work has confirmed the widespread existence of data noise, which reveals that we need to consider its impact during training recommendation models, the existing solutions are a few.
-As for causal inference, it can provide a more thorough and explainable user modeling, which can help detect noisy interactions.
-Specifically, counterfactual reasoning can generate reliable labels by imagining that there is no noise during the data collection.
+Amatriain \textit{et al.}~\cite{amatriain2009like} showed that the recommendation performance will be significantly affected under noisy data compared to the noiseless data, with a difference of RMSE of about 40\%.
+Wang \textit{et al.}~\cite{wang2021denoising} found through experiments on two representative datasets the performance of recommender system trained by noisy data experienced a performance drop of 9.56\%-21.81\% \wrt Recall@20 and drop of 3.92\%-8.81\% \wrt NDCG@20, compared with the recommender system trained over cleaned data.
+Although existing work has confirmed the widespread existence of data noise, which reveals that we need to consider its impact during training recommendation models, existing solutions are a few.
+Data noise can arise from various sources, such as limitations in data collection (e.g., inaccurate values in users’ questionnaire data) or during data preprocessing (e.g., crudely transforming feedback into simplified values, like converting continuous user watching durations into discrete positive/negative labels).
+Such noises present significant challenges in accurately discerning user preferences.
+Leveraging causal inference allows us to more effectively detect the presence of noise in interaction data or bridge the disparity between noisy training data and the expected clean testing data with the help of counterfactual learning and reasoning.